-Prague is a beautiful, mysterious and marvelously romantic city.
+Prague is a beautiful, mysterious and marvellously romantic city.
 It is the right place to be during the celebrations of Saint Valentine’s Day.
-Just explore all corners of this ancient metropolis, stop at some of the typical cafés or restaurants, enjoy a ride on a horse team through a historical downtown, or get on a boat cruise featuring dinner.
+Just explore all corners of this ancient metropolis, stop at some of the typical cafés or restaurants, enjoy a ride on a horse team through historic downtown, or get on a boat cruise featuring dinner.
 Antique stores and fine boutiques hold intriguing gifts for that special someone.
-You can just also roam the streets of Prague, which will host a Bohemian Carnevale during the Saint Valentines’ weekend.
+You can also roam the streets of Prague, which will host a Bohemian Carnevale during Saint Valentines’ weekend.
 The carnival will feature the march of masks, street gaiety, entertainment and excellent gastronomy.

 Valentine’s Day Tips

-Visit the ninth Anniversary Wedding Fair held in the hotel Diplomat in Dejvice from February Friday 13th until Sunday 15th.
+Visit the ninth Anniversary Wedding Fair held in the Hotel Diplomat in Dejvice from February, Friday 13th until Sunday 15th.
 Proceeds from a voluntary cover charge will go to the Tereza Maxová Foundation.
-If you decide to propose a marriage or not, be aware that flowers inevitably belong to the holiday of Saint Valentine.
-Actually on Saint Valentine’s Saturday, there begins an exhibition of orchids in the Botanical Garden.
-In addition, visiting the Zoological Garden on this day could be an excellent choice because it features a special program about how to tame the animals.
+If you decide to propose marriage or not, be aware that flowers inevitably belong to the holiday of Saint Valentine.
+Actually, on Saint Valentine’s Saturday, there begins an exhibition of orchids in the Botanical Garden.
+In addition, visiting the Zoological Garden on this day could be an excellent choice because it features a special program about how to tame animals.

-The Saint Valentines’ afternoon could be also devoted to visiting the Náprsteks.
-Be not afraid, we do not entice you here to have a romantic celebration of four, it is actually an event organized by a Náprstek’s Museum and it is truly called the Saint Valentine’s Day at Náprsteks.
-Its program will not only include a static museum exhibition but also a play by Pierre-Henri Cami called “Eunuch from the Virgin Forest”.
+The Saint Valentines’ afternoon could also be devoted to visiting the Náprsteks.
+Be not afraid, we do not entice you here to have a romantic celebration of four, it is actually an event organized by a Náprstek’s Museum, and it is truly called the Saint Valentine’s Day at Náprsteks.
+Its program will include a static museum exhibition and a play by Pierre-Henri Cami called “Eunuch from the Virgin Forest”.
 The actual visitors can participate in the realization of the play.
-The second part of the program will consists of a “round table” debate on the topic of Love in Different Cultures.
-It is evident that here you will get familiar with the traps you could expect if you choose to seek you partner among the members of the different cultures.
-At the end of the entire entertainment afternoon (which will last approximately for two hours), you will have a choice to test your creativity during completion of your own Saint Valentine’s Greeting Card.
+The second part of the program will consist of a “round table” debate on Love in Different Cultures.
+It is evident that you will get familiar with the traps you could expect if you choose to seek your partner among the members of the different cultures.
+At the end of the entire entertainment afternoon (which will last approximately two hours), you will have a choice to test your creativity during the completion of your own Saint Valentine’s Greeting Card.
 The cover charge is 30 CZK.

-A vibrant program on the Saint Valentine’s Day will be featured by Aquapalace Praha.
-The program will include the contests for the couples (ride on an inflatable killer whale, water matches, rescuing your girlfriend, etc.) and the romantic swimming by the candlelights.
-Aquapalace Praha is the largest water park in Central Europe and it is situated on the outskirts of Prague.
+A vibrant program on Saint Valentine’s Day will be featured by Aquapalace Praha.
+The program will include contests for the couples (ride on an inflatable killer whale, water matches, rescuing your girlfriend, etc.) and romantic swimming by candlelights.
+Aquapalace Praha is the largest water park in Central Europe, and it is situated on the outskirts of Prague.

 Best restaurants for romance